upstash/kafka-connectors/README.md

-# Kafka Connect with Upstash Kafka
+# Kafka Connect with Upstash Kafka®

-This guide helps you deploy Kafka Connect with Docker using Upstash Kafka as your Apache Kafka provider.
+This guide helps you deploy Kafka Connect with Docker using Upstash as your Apache Kafka® provider.

 **Prerequisites**